collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I found that using a batch size of 120, 7 epochs, and a dropout percentage of .3 produced sound results.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.